mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

         * what is a difference from creating a new actor: we expect that the old actor has up-to-date balance
 * each actor has an address, we can send messages to
     * many-to-many relationship
         * one address for a bunch of actors (ex. replicating behind the scenes)
         * one actor for many addresses
-    * proxy/forwarding actor (forwards messages to other actors)
     * all you can do with an address is send it a message
 * actors can receive messages in any order
     * analogy